mroberts1/social-media-theory-summer-2022/README.md

 Topic: Defining

-Reading: Daniel Miller, _How the World Changed Social Media_: "What is social media?," "Academic studies of social media" (chs.
+- Daniel Miller, _How the World Changed Social Media_: "What is social media?," "Academic studies of social media" (chs.
 1-2).

 ***